okitouni/my-website/content/authors/admin/_index.md

   url: https://www.mit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Using ML to solve problems in physics, and using physics to improve ML.

 # Interests to show in About widget
 interests: